Guns & Safety

 While this should be common sense, expanding our current system of background checks to ALL firearm sales is a priority.
 Currently, certain gun show purchases and person-to-person sales do not require a basic background check.
 Every firearm sale in Pennsylvania needs to undergo a background check.
 Period.

-I am proud to have introduced and cosponsored dozens of pieces of legislation that would reduce gun violence in our Commonwealth and ensure every Pennsylvanians’ safety.
+I am proud to have introduced and cosponsored legislation that would reduce gun violence in our Commonwealth and ensure every Pennsylvanians’ safety.

 Local Regulation of Firearms